LOCKLAB BLOG

 200% more men take finasteride now than in 2015, this is partly due to a better understanding of how low-risk, or even nonexistent most of the sexual side effects actually are.
 Even with a large fear campaign online, the overwhelming majority of men who take finasteride keep their hair without side effects of any kind.

-And since our enjoyment of sex is highly linked to how we feel about ourselves, improved hair often means an improved sex life.
+And since our enjoyment of sex is highly linked to how we feel about ourselves, improved hair often improves your sex life.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.